Key takeaways

 Check equipment assumptions

 Compare number of dehumidifiers, air movers, and projected runtime days.
-Unrealistically low equipment plans usually mean slower drying and higher secondary risk.
+Unrealistically low equipment plans usually mean slower drying, higher secondary risk, and scope creep later.

 - 3